 2. Avoid Alternatives: patches, gum, and lozenges

 Keep off any form of substitutes.
 Nicotine replacement therapy (NRT) try to keep the addiction at bay by delivering a certain level of nicotine to curb your cigarette cravings.
-The best types of vapes do the same.
+The various types of vapes do the same.
 These substances make the process difficult to stop since they prolong the illusion that you’re making a sacrifice to stop the habit.
 Today, NRT are available in different forms –patches, nasal sprays, gum, inhalators- and although they come out as a possible way to double the chance of quitting smoking, continuous exposure can lead to neuro-adaptation that may increase nicotine addiction.

 Experts indicate that nicotine alone is less harmful than carbon monoxide and tar which are present in cigarettes.
 As a result, NRT present a much safer option for smokers.
 However, to avoid trading an addiction with another, it’s recommended to avoid using NRT for a long period.